 If you’re feeling anxious, chew on a piece of gum.
 Try to focus only on your chewing for a bit as a way to distract yourself from external stressors.
 You can also always opt for sugar-free gum as a healthier variety!

-37. Ask yourself: what are top 5 favorite foods?
+37. Ask yourself: what are your top 5 favorite foods?

-Think of some food you really enjoy and start a recipe book featuring your favorite meals!
+Think of some foods you really enjoy and start a recipe book featuring your favorite meals!